 CommonSpirit Health Research Institute

-“The lack of diversity in clinical research can be attributed to various factors, including historical biases, systemic barriers, limited outreach to underrepresented communities, and unequal access to health care.
-This can lead to incomplete or biased data, impacting the generalizability of findings and potentially resulting in treatments that are less effective for certain groups."
+“The lack of community mirroring in clinical research can be attributed to various factors, including opinions against less present populations, obstacles, limited outreach to under-supported communities, and lack of access to health care.
+This can lead to incomplete or opinionated data, impacting the generalizability of findings and potentially resulting in treatments that are less effective for certain groups."